NAFTA: implications of termination

-The Executive Summary section of this report issues dire warnings of the negative consequences the U.S. would fact should it terminate the NAFTA agreement.
+The executive summary of this report issues dire warnings of the negative consequences the United States would fact should it terminate the NAFTA agreement.

 These efficiency losses and trade shifts would have an impact on U.S. production of both goods and services, and thus also on U.S. employment.
 We estimate that, if NAFTA is terminated and most-favored nation (MFN) duties are re-imposed for U.S. trade with Canada and Mexico, the level of U.S. real output would fall 0.6 percent below levels that would prevail if NAFTA were in effect in each of the first one to five years after termination.
 Lower output means less employment after all the gains and losses are tallied: on balance 1.8 million workers would immediately lose their jobs in the first year with full termination and the return of MFN tariffs.

-A January 30 Market Watch article pointed out that, despite slow progress, Merrill Lynch reduced the odds of the U.S. exiting NAFTA this year to just 25%.
+A January 30 Market Watch article pointed out that despite slow progress, Merrill Lynch reduced the odds of the United States exiting NAFTA this year to just 25 percent.
 A few months ago, many trade watchers thought the chance of a U.S. withdrawal was at least 50-50, if not higher.